 This timing works for a 1 1/2 to 2 pound batch of boneless chicken.
 If you’re cooking more meat (3 to 4 pounds), increase the cooking time to 15 minutes to ensure that it is cooked through.
 For a smaller amount of meat (1 pound or less), decrease the cooking time to 8 minutes.

-Frozen Chicken in the Pressure Cooker
+Cook Frozen Chicken in the Instant Pot

 Yes, you can cook chicken from frozen!
 You'll just need to adjust the cooking time and method a little bit.
 Take a look at this handy guide for more details: